What is pension drawdown?

 How do I open a pension drawdown plan?

-Most employer pensions won't offer income drawdown to their employees.
+Not all employer pensions offer income drawdown to their employees.

 This means that if you want to use income drawdown from your work pension, you will need to transfer it to a new company that offers drawdown.